Signs Your Basement May Be Susceptible to Flooding

 If you’re in the market for a new home, have a professional take a look at the basement for traces of flooding.
 In some cases, even the average homeowner can identify hidden moisture just by walking down the stairs.
 Foul odors and stains along walls are signs that a basement has a history of flooding.

 Look for peeling wallpaper, bubbling drywall and lifting floor tiles.
 Unfinished basements consisting of concrete will show white mineral stains known as efflorescence.
-Musty smells and water stains should be assessed by a local expert, as they are are telltale signs of mold.
+Musty smells and water stains should be assessed by a local expert, as they are telltale signs of mold.

 3. Basement Walls Showing Cracks